NillionNetwork/nillion-docs/docs/python-client-reference.md

 program.
 Instead, it returns a computation UUID.
 To obtain the result, you’ll need to fetch it separately.
 The UUID, in conjunction with the event provided by the corresponding NillionClient instance channel, allows you to retrieve the computation results.
-Please refer to the e xample below for clarification.
+Please refer to the example below for clarification.

 * **Parameters:**
   * **cluster_id** (*str*) – UUID of the targeted preprocessing cluster